FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Generally speaking, fleet fuel cards and credit cards can help you build business credit.
 However, a fleet gas card is generally a better option for fleet owners or truckers.
 Let’s take a closer look:

-Business fuel cards
+Business fuel card

 Pros:

-• Robust security measures.
+• Robust security measures

-• Benefits and rewards designed specifically for fleet owners and truckers.
+• Benefits and rewards designed specifically for fleet owners and truckers

-• Comprehensive controls help track spending.
+• Comprehensive controls help track spending

-• Reporting to credit bureaus.
+• Reporting to credit bureaus

 Cons:

-• Limited coverage in businesses such as supermarkets, restaurants, and shops.
+• Limited coverage in businesses such as supermarkets, restaurants, and shops

-• Low credit limits.
+• Low credit limits

-• May need to provide a security deposit as collateral.
+• May need to provide a security deposit as collateral

 Pros:

-• Higher credit limits.
+• Higher credit limits

-• Can be used in a wide number of locations.
+• Can be used in a wide number of locations

-• Generally offer better rewards across several products and businesses.
+• Generally offer better rewards across several products and businesses

-• Accepted virtually everywhere.
+• Accepted virtually everywhere

 Cons:

-• Credit cards don’t offer enhanced security measures.
+• Credit cards don’t offer enhanced security measures

-• No comprehensive reporting on fuel expenses.
+• No comprehensive reporting on fuel expenses

-• Require a solid credit score to qualify.
+• Require a solid credit score to qualify

-• May need to pay a security deposit.
+• May need to pay a security deposit

-• Might be more vulnerable to fraud.
+• Might be more vulnerable to fraud

-• May not report to the credit bureaus.
+• May not report to the credit bureaus

 Verdict

-Business fuel cards are a better choice for fleet owners and truckers.
-Fuel cards provide features designed to help small and large fleets.
-Plus, business fuel cards are great for businesses looking to build credit.
-In contrast, fleet owners and truckers need to have a good credit score to qualify for traditional credit cards.
-The lack of specific safety features and reporting is a major downside to credit cards for fleet owners.
-Therefore, traditional credit cards are not the best way to build business credit, especially if you’re rebounding from bad credit or have no credit history.
+In contrast, fleet owners and truckers need to have a good business credit score to qualify for traditional credit cards.
+The lack of specific safety features and reporting is a major downside to credit cards for small business owners.
+Therefore, traditional credit cards are not the best way to build business credit, especially if you’re rebounding from bad credit or have no business credit history.

 Build business credit with a fuel card